kristapsk/raspibolt-extras/joinmarket.md

 * Run `wallet-tool.py` default method to get list of addresses.
 Send some bitcoins to the first address of mixdepth 0.
 At first run it will give a message about need to restart JM and rescan blockchain.
 No need to rescan, just run command again.
 ```
 $ python wallet-tool.py -m 0 wallet.jmdat
+User data will be stored and accessed in this location: /home/bitcoin/.joinmarket/
 Enter wallet decryption passphrase:
 2019-11-10 18:57:09,377 [INFO]  Detected new wallet, performing initial import
 restart Bitcoin Core with -rescan or use `bitcoin-cli rescanblockchain` if you're recovering an existing wallet from backup seed
 Otherwise just restart this joinmarket application.
 $ python wallet-tool.py -m 0 wallet.jmdat
+User data will be stored and accessed in this location: /home/bitcoin/.joinmarket/
 Enter wallet decryption passphrase:
 2019-11-10 18:57:34,427 [INFO]  Detected new wallet, performing initial import
 JM wallet